 In their work, Deleuze and Guattari explore human experience as represented by intersecting lines connecting time, history and intellect.
 The artists' use of cropping, editing and repetition in the w88 reflects the philosophers' theories.

 "For one, the artwork is not specifically narrative even though it includes things we mostly recognize," said Vecchio.
-"Also, none of it has a clear beginning or end, and that shows how Deleuze and Guattari understand our life force.
-The w88 is not about something we can name, but more about inner experiences we find hard to describe."
+"Also, none of it has a clear beginning or end, and that shows how Deleuze and Guattari understand our w88 force.
+The work is not about something we can name, but more about inner experiences we find hard to describe."

-The show consists of approximately ten pieces and uses video, photography and mixed-media sculpture in a blending of art forms designed to capture the imaginations w88 audience.
+The show consists of approximately ten pieces and uses video, photography and mixed-media sculpture in a blending of art forms designed to capture the imaginations of the audience.

 "It enhances our experience by speaking to our contemporary and future lifestyles of how we view and understand the world," explained Vecchio, who is currently working on two books on art and film as a Scholar-in-Residence at Columbus State w88 in Georgia.
 "It is very complex."